trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

  /* Add extra prereqs to the file in question.  */
 ```

-We track all the places wnet prerequisite list is modified and then
+We track all the places where prerequisite list is modified and then
 rebuild shuffle list if any chages happened to the list.

 The fix resored shuffling property and fixed `SIGSEGV` when building